Cvan23/colt-algo/data-structures/singleLinked/sinLink1.md

 [Singly Linked Lists](https://cs.slides.com/colt_steele/singly-linked-lists#/3)

 Like a train car; A Linked List is a bunch of nodes connected together.
-We have node list before for traverseing the DOM
+We have worked with node lists before for traverseing the DOM

 ## H2 Comparisons with Arrays